 House of 1000 Corpses (2003)

-On our Halloween movies list because: It’s a shocking gorefest set on Halloween: Possibly stomach-turning, but definitely fit for mature audiences looking for a thrill to match the occasion.
+via amazon.com On our best Halloween movies list because: It’s a shocking gorefest set on Halloween: Possibly stomach-turning, but definitely fit for mature audiences looking for a thrill to match the occasion.

 Sleepy Hollow (1999)